 - plays personalized internet radio stations from Pandora

-- plays songs from subscription streaming services such as Spotify, Apple Music, Rhapsody, TIDAL, Qobuz and more (subscription required for some services)
+- stream music from online services such as Spotify, Apple Music, Rhapsody, TIDAL, Qobuz and more (subscription required for some services)

 - Apple AirPlay® 2 lets you stream directly from iOS devices and ask Siri to play Apple Music